pascalgn/automerge-action/README.md

   notices, check lists, etc).
 For example, `(.*)^---` would keep everything up until the first 3-dash line (horizontal rule in MarkDown) from the commit message.
 The default value is empty, which disables this feature.

+- `MERGE_FILTER_AUTHOR`: When set, will auto merge pull request raised by this author only.

 - `MERGE_FORKS`: Whether merging from external repositories is enabled or not.
 By default, pull requests with branches from forked repositories will